19 Therefore, brethren, having boldness to enter the Holiest by the blood of Jesus,

 Christ’s death gives every believer access to God.

 The blood of Christ is our merit for salvation; personal merit does not save our souls.
 Jesus removed every obstacle in our fellowship with God.
-He forever removed any curse whereby we face before God.
+He forever removed any future penalty for sin.

 The relationship that confidence offers in human motivation is great.
 Confidence is at the foundation to achievement.
 Human effort by itself will fail.
 It is by co-sharing what we do with God that biblical success will occur.
 God works by giving promises to believers.
 Confidence always comes from biblical conviction that God will provide.